 Periodontal disease is the number one cause of tooth loss in American adults.
 There is no cure for periodontal disease.
-Once you have completed treatment for periodontal disease studies and patient starts good home care (daily brushing and flossing) and a three-month periodontal maintenance/cleaning regimen between the dentist and periodontist, most patients can keep their teeth.
-If caught early and treated, you can preserve your smile.
+Once you have completed treatment for periodontal disease, studies show that if patients continue with good home care (daily brushing and flossing) and a three-month periodontal maintenance/cleaning regimen between the dentist and periodontist, most patients can keep their teeth.
+Basically, if caught early and treated, you can preserve your smile.

-If the doctors see that plaque and tartar have developed under your gum line, you’re at risk of tooth decay from periodontal disease.
+If the doctors see that plaque and tartar have developed under your gum line, you are at risk of tooth decay from periodontal disease.
 Root scaling and planing, or deep cleaning, is a possible solution.

 How do I care for my teeth after a deep cleaning?

 You may have some soreness in your teeth and gums following a deep cleaning the same day and day after – typically most patients can return to their daily activities the next day.
 You may also notice an increase or decrease in sensitivity.